-Service installed by Charge Developer, applicant \$10 per connection inspection fee Utility Actual cost times 1.25, including overhead
+Service Installed by Charge Developer, applicant \$10 per connection inspection fee Utility Actual cost x 1.25, including overhead

 The purpose of this charge is to defray the cost of installation or inspection of a service connection from the public sewer main in the street to the curb or property line.
 The service connection charge shall be waived provided the applicant has paid a local facilities charge and the sewer service line is not greater than six inches in diameter for a gravity main or two inches in diameter for a force main.
+In the event that the service connection charge is not waived, the local facilities charge will be applied against the service connection charge. waived provided the applicant has paid a local facilities charge and the sewer service line is not greater than six inches in diameter for a gravity main or two inches in diameter for a force main.
 In the event that the service connection charge is not waived, the local facilities charge will be applied against the service connection charge.